inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

    :align: center

-Remember that your GPS points and Field Papers don’t automatically go into OpenStreetMap.
+Remember that your GPS points and Field Papers don’t automatically go into OSM.
 You need to add them to the OSM map digitally using the :guilabel:`Draw` tool.
 But your points, tracks, and Field Papers can be seen in the background as a guide.

 16. Let’s assume that you saved a waypoint on your GPS named "030" and wrote in your notebook that 030 is a school.
-To add this point into OpenStreetMap, select the :menuselection:`Draw` tool, and double-click on top of point 030 in your map window.
+To add this point into OSM, select the :menuselection:`Draw` tool, and double-click on top of point 030 in your map window.
 This will create a point.
     Then go to the :menuselection:`Presets` menu, and find the preset for school.
     Enter the name of the school and click :guilabel:`Apply Preset`.